-So what are some of the best Super Bowl commercials of all time?
-There are a ton of pretty great ones.
-But we’ve narrowed it down to 10 of the most notable from the past few decades.
+We’ll be following all the latest commercials on Sunday with a running tally, but not all of them will stand the test of time.
+So, what are some of the best Super Bowl commercials in history?
+There are a ton of pretty great ones, but we’ve narrowed it down to 10 of the most notable commercials from the past few decades.
+Enjoy!

 Up for Whatever, Budweiser (2014)

-As one of several Budweiser spots on this list (Bud accounted for about a dozen entries on CBS’ list), the beer company took a unique approach and decided to appeal to our penchant for “reality” TV.
-A hot gal walks up to an unsuspecting patron in a bar (no, really), and offers him a Bud on one condition: he has to be “up for whatever.”
-Accepting the challenge, he sets out on a nightly journey that includes playing ping pong with Arnold Schwarzenegger, getting fitted for a sports jacket by model Minka Kelly, and running into Don Cheadle and a llama in an elevator.
-No doubt this was the best day of this guy’s life, and the commercial paid off in spades for Budweiser when it went viral, and led to a follow-up spot in 2015.
+As one of several Budweiser spots on this list, the beer company took a unique approach and decided to appeal to our penchant for “reality” TV.
+A woman walks up to an unsuspecting patron in a bar (no, really), and offers him a Bud on one condition: He has to be “up for whatever.”
+Accepting the challenge, he sets out on an epic journey that includes playing ping pong with Arnold Schwarzenegger, getting fitted for a sports jacket by model Minka Kelly, and running into Don Cheadle and a llama in an elevator.
+No doubt this was the best day of this guy’s life, and the commercial paid off in spades for Budweiser when it went viral, leading to a follow-up spot in 2015.

 1984, Apple (1984)

-Faced with stiff competition from IBM, Apple contracted movie director Ridley Scott for this controversial, but iconic, ad that suggested viewers break the mold and opt for the upcoming Macintosh computer instead of those bland boxes.
-The powerful message: avoid creating a me-too society that can be likened to George Orwell’s terrifying one from the novel 1984.
+Faced with stiff competition from IBM, Apple hired famed movie director Ridley Scott for this controversial, but iconic ad that suggested viewers break the mold and opt for the upcoming Macintosh computer instead of those bland boxes.
+The powerful message: Avoid creating a society that can be likened to George Orwell’s terrifying one from the novel 1984.
 While Apple almost pulled the ad for fear of its reception, we’re glad they didn’t.
 It demonstrated what Steve Jobs was capable of, and his unwavering confidence to take the company on its own path toward success.

 Hey Kid, Catch (Mean Joe Greene), Coca Cola (1979)

-Way back in 1979, this Coca Cola commercial tugged hard at our heartstrings.
-A nine-year-old boy approaches the limping, stone-faced, strapping 6’4’’ football player after a game, offering up some help, then his Coca Cola, only to dejectedly walk away after handing it over.
+Way back in 1979, this Coca Cola commercial tugged on viewers’ heartstrings.
+A nine-year-old boy approaches the limping, stone-faced Mean Joe Greene after a game, offering up some help and his Coca Cola, only to dejectedly walk away after handing it over.
 That is, until Green calls him back, smiles, and throws a jersey at him.
-In the aforementioned CBS special, Green and Tommy Okon, who played the boy, reunite almost 40 years later to talk about the touching ad, and reveal that they have remained friends ever since.
-They were both in tears recalling the memories.
-And you will be too once you watch the sweet ad.
+Awww.

 Wassup, Budweiser (1999)

-Chances are, you cringe today if someone shouts “Wassup!” with his tongue outstretched.
+Chances are you cringe today if someone shouts “Wassup!” with his tongue outstretched.
 That’s sooo ‘90s, right?
-But back then, Budweiser managed to create a pop culture phrase through this single ad, which led to a series of others over the next few years.
+But back when it first aired, Budweiser managed to create a pop culture phrase through this single ad, which led to a series of others over the next few years.
 The funniest follow-up came two years later, and involved a group of Caucasian males with their much more, er, refined version, called “What are you doing?”
-Together, both make this list.